wizeline/wize-docs/onboarding/README.md

 - Introduction to the project(s)
 - Access to project materials &mdash; _e.g._,
   - Jira and/or GitHub
-	  - create account if needed
+	  - Create account if needed
-     - access to the Wizeline organization
+     - Access to the Wizeline organization
      - ssh keys, 2-Factor Authorization, _etc._
 - Slack
 	- Onboarding dev team(s)